BartGalvin/stick-control/README.md

 # Stick Control

 Stick Control is a browser-based tool to practice snare drum rudiments.
+A live version is viewable on [Heroku](https://stick-control.herokuapp.com/).

 Users can cycle through a single rudiment from 1 to 40 times each, at tempos between 20 and 160 BPM.
 The current note is highlighted on the staff.